Mercedes-Benz W124: 1986: Turbos and catalysts

 The transitional state for optional catalytic converters ended in September 1986, when they became standard, but the RÜF version would remain a discount option in certain markets.
 This included the carburettor fed 200 and 200T models, which gained a new double barrel Pierburg 2EE downdraft carburettor and EZL ignition.

 For the American 1987 MY, Mercedes-Benz introduced the Garret T3 Turbocharger on the OM603, resulting in the 300D Turbo and 300TD Turbo models, initially only available in the United States.
 These were seen as successors to the 300D Turbodiesel W123 range, which was the sole representative of that car in the United States from model year 1984 through 1986.
 Also for 1987, the 5 speed manual option was pulled out for the 300E sedan, leaving all American cars as automatics.

-It was during this time that Mercedes-Benz became increasingly concerned at the abundance of "grey" imports.
+It was during this time that Mercedes-Benz became increasingly concerned at the abundance of "grey market" imports.
 The US legislature not only allowed for registration of privately bought foreign car, but also for third parties to officially import the cars for distribution without paying any commissions to the official dealers.
 Prior to 1980 the scale was superficial, but as the EPA and CAFE regulations put severe restrictions, compelling Mercedes-Benz to abandon on its petrol engine range of all save the flagship models, grey import dealers filled the void.
 By 1985 60,000 vehicles were being imported into the United States, with every third being a Mercedes.

 With the launch of the W124 model (and parallel new generation of motors for the S-class and the SL) whose performance was now equal to the models on the home market, Mercedes-Benz pursued a multi-million US dollar congressional lobbying campaign that would ultimately manifest in the Imported Vehicle Safety Compliance Act effectively banning private import of all vehicles less than 25 years old.